 Alkalinizing agents — These agents (e.g., sodium bicarbonate or “baking soda,” a common ingredient in antacids) are used to decrease the acid level in the stomach.
 They cause an increase in the absorption of amphetamines.
 Thus, they should not be used with an amphetamine.

 Antihistamines — Amphetamines may counteract the sedative effect of antihistamines.
 This effect might be advantageous.

 No adverse reactions to OTC drugs are yet listed.

 Overall, there are not many contraindications for OTC medications reported by drug manufacturers for ADHD prescriptions.
 If you or one of your family members are on ADHD medication plus another prescription medication, however, the physician prescribing the medications should be aware of any possible interactions and should inform you.
 If you are seeing a new or different doctor or pharmacist, be sure they are aware of any other prescriptions you are taking so that they can review possible contraindications.
 You can always visit the PDR online if you are uncertain about any new medications.

-A Good Reason to Say “No” to the Nog
+A Good Reason to Say “No” or NA (Non-alcoholic)

-It’s never a good idea to overindulge at holiday happy hours, and for adults taking ADHD medications, it’s wise to remember that stimulants and alcohol are not good together.
-Stimulant ADHD medications potentiate alcohol, meaning even if you only have a small amount of spiked “nog” at the office party, you may feel “drunk” faster than you might off medication.
+It’s never a good idea to overindulge, and for adults taking ADHD medications, it’s wise to remember that stimulants and alcohol are not good together.
+Stimulant ADHD medications potentiate alcohol, meaning even if you only have a small drink, you may feel “drunk” faster than you might off medication.
 Other medications that might be taken for mood disorders, anxiety, or other mental health conditions, might also potentiate the impact of alcohol.
 Clarify any concerns you may have about this with your prescribing physician.